codixyUK/Microsoft-Azure-Text-Analytics/README.md

 # Text-Analytics
-Using Microsoft Azure's powerful Text Analystic that runs through a excel and text documents and extracting results for languages, key-phrases, sentiments and entities.
+Using Microsoft Azure's powerful Text Analystic tool to run through excel and text documents, while extracting results for languages, key-phrases, sentiments and entities.
 The results are displayed in a list, occurrences, charts and reports.
 You can select which columns you would like to analyse from the excel or text file.

 # How to set it up